Use OpenClaw in DSW

 In the upper-right corner of the Web UI, check the service status:

-Access OpenClaw through DingTalk (optional)
+Access OpenClaw through DingTalk (Optional)

-Step 1: Create a DingTalk application
+Step 1: Create a DingTalk app

-Enter the application information:
+Fill in the application information:

-• Application Name: For example, OpenClaw Assistant
+• App name: For example, OpenClaw Assistant

-• Robot Name: For example, OpenClaw Assistant
+• Bot name: For example, OpenClaw Assistant

 • Card.Streaming.Write